 Love.
 When you first fell in love with your spouse, you never thought you could love someone or something more.
-They were your everything.
+They were everything.
+Your marriage was the highest on your priority list.
 And they made you feel all the feels no matter where or what they did.
-Their touch, their smell, their voice . . . all it took was just a hint of them and your day went from glum to chummy.
-Admit it, you’re smiling just thinking about it.
+Their touch, smell, and voice—all it took was just a hint of them, and your day went from glum to chummy.
+Admit it.
+You’re smiling just thinking about it.

-But the old rhyme—first comes love.
-Then comes marriage.
-Then comes a baby in a baby carriage—seems to get it right.
-Because babies seem to follow the type of love mentioned above.
-And often times for women, it seems the love you now feel for your baby can at times overpower the love you feel for your partner.
-Because now its baby’s touch, smell, and coos that have you feeling butterflies.
-Even if their smell is a dirty diaper.
+But the old rhyme: First comes love, then comes marriage, then comes a baby in a baby carriage—seems to get it right.
+Because babies seem to follow the type of love mentioned above, and often for women, the love you now feel for your baby can sometimes overpower your love for your partner.
+Because now it’s baby’s touch, smell, and coos that have you feeling butterflies, even if their smell is a dirty diaper.
 (I know it’s weird, right?)

 And, of course, you still love your partner.
 Immensely.
 But this immense desire to care for your tiny creature and this deep sense of responsibility you feel to keep her safe and healthy seems to trump all other people.
-Including your spouse and his needs.
+This includes your spouse and his needs.
 And that seems right and fair.
-Because baby should come first, right?
+Because the baby should come first, right?

 Well, not exactly.
-You see, children benefit emotionally when their parents are in a good and happy place.
+Children benefit emotionally when their parents are in a good and happy place.
 And marriages can only stay good and happy when people choose to prioritize the relationship.
-So while a baby’s needs should always be met, that does not mean that a baby should always be put before your relationship.
-In fact, by taking time to keep your marriage strong, you are giving your child a better chance at being emotionally happy and healthy.
-In other words, you are being a good parent when you prioritize your relationship.
+So, while you should always meet your baby’s needs, that doesn’t mean you should always put your baby before your relationship.
+In fact, by taking the time to keep your marriage strong, you are giving your child a better chance at being emotionally happy and healthy.
+In other words, you are a good parent when you prioritize your relationship.

 1. Go on dates.

-You’ve heard it before, but I’ll say it again.
+You’ve heard it before, but I’ll repeat it.
 Dates with your spouse after baby have so much value and can easily be taken for granted.
-Sure, you may not be able to get away for a weekend, but even if you can sneak away for three hours to have a quick dinner and trip to Target sans baby, that can be just enough time to have some adult conversation which can lead to some much needed communication and connection about life!
+Sure, you may not be able to get away for a weekend.
+Still, even if you can sneak away for three hours to have a quick dinner and trip to Target sans baby, that can be just enough time to have some adult conversation, which can lead to some much-needed communication and connection about life!

 2. Keep perspective when it comes to stress.

-There is nothing like sleep deprivation and a crying baby to make two people that deeply love each other want to treat each other as if they are enemies (especially before they have had their first cup of coffee in the morning after a long night awake with a baby).
+There is nothing like sleep deprivation and a crying baby.
+These can make two people that deeply love each other want to treat each other as if they are enemies, especially before they have had their first cup of coffee in the morning after a long night awake with a baby.
 Instead of finding reasons to feel frustrated with one another, be smarter than sleep deprivation—remind yourselves (aloud if you must) that new babies involve a lot of transition and change.
-Which means that the frustration you feel is not necessarily caused by one another, but by changes.
+This means that the frustration you feel is not necessarily caused by one another but by changes.
 Sometimes just vocalizing all the changes aloud can help keep things in perspective.
 For example, “I feel cranky right now because I am tired” is much better than “You are annoying me right now.”